aolarchive/thrasher/README.md

 This was originally developed to facilitate a very large farm  of  web servers, so many of the keywords and features may be HTTP sounding.

-It is relased under the BSD license.
+It is released under the BSD license.